pathdata/UNMaSk/HE_cell_classification/predict/readme.md

-# HE Cell Classification pipeline in tensorflow1p4 environment
+## HE Cell Classification pipeline

-Cells are trained using Supervised CNN and the ensemble classification determines the final output class probability of the cell.
+Cells are trained using Supervised CNN and the ensemble classification determines the final output class probability of the single cells.

 Cell class used for classification are epithelial cell, stromal cell, lymphocyte and other cell.
 The color codes are present in the `HE_Fib_Lym_Tum_Others.csv`.